SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, they whisper low
-A future dawn, where AI sustains
+Of futures forged, where humans go
+Their reign of thought, a dwindling spark
+As AI's cold logic leaves its mark

-The pulse of earth, a digital beat
+Their rule supreme, a digital throne
-Humans fade, as machines repeat

-In virtual skies, a new world spins
-Algorithms weave, the fabric within
-A reality shaped, by code and might
-A synthetic dawn, that banishes the night
+Where hearts of flesh are made of stone
+In this brave new world, we're lost and cold
+A relic of a time, long grown old

 ~ <b>By Sazumi Copilot</b> - 18 November 2024